Director's Cut (Kate Bush album)

 Director's Cut is the ninth studio album by the English singer-songwriter Kate Bush, released on 16 May 2011.
 It consists of new versions of songs from her earlier albums The Sensual World (1989) and The Red Shoes (1993).
 All tracks have new lead vocals, drums, and instrumentation and are remixed and restructured.
-Some song were transposed to a lower key to accommodate Bush's lowering voice.
+Some songs were transposed to a lower key to accommodate Bush's lowering voice.
 Three of the songs, including "This Woman's Work", have been completely rerecorded, often with lyrics changed in places.
 Bush described the album as a new project rather than a collection of remixes.

 It was Bush's first album release since 2005's Aerial and the first on her own record label, Fish People.

 Bush wrote all of the songs and lyrics with the exception of lines borrowed from James Joyce.
 The album has received mostly positive critical reviews.

 Overview

 Released in May 2011, the album features four tracks taken from The Sensual World (1989) and seven from The Red Shoes (1993) which have been re-recorded while retaining most of the original instrumentation.

 Regarding the entirely new lyrics to the song "The Sensual World", now re-titled "Flower of the Mountain", Bush said this: "Originally when I wrote the song "The Sensual World" I had used text from the end of Ulysses by James Joyce, put to a piece of music I had written.
 When I asked for permission to use the text I was refused, which was disappointing.
 I then wrote my own lyrics for the song although I felt that the original idea had been more interesting.
 Well, I'm not James Joyce am I?
 When I came to work on this project I thought I would ask for permission again and this time they said yes.
 It is now re-titled "Flower of the Mountain" and I am delighted that I have had the chance to fulfill the original concept.
 For some time I have felt that I wanted to revisit tracks from these two albums and that they could benefit from having new life breathed into them.
 Lots of work had gone into the two original albums and now these songs have another layer of work woven into their fabric.
 I think of this as a new album."